 I met Paul through the Southern California Mountaineers Assn.
 We became buddies over rock climbing trips to Joshua Tree, Lake Perris and Malibu’s Point Dume.

 The trauma and heartbreak of the triplet boys in the movie “Three Identical Strangers,” who were separated at six months and adopted into different families, made me reconsider how my husband and I are parenting our identical twin boys, Axel and Aidan.
+Read the essay in the Washington Post.

 For the first five years of my identical twin boys’ lives, I couldn’t tell another adult their birth story without crying.
 How could I begin to share it with them?

 The intense bonding connection between twins is called “the Twinning Reaction,” by psychologists and researchers.
 My neighbor the dog trainer says, “Don’t adopt two puppies from the same litter because they’ll never obey you.”
 Same concept.
-The obstetrician did not hear the second heartbeat until 18 weeks.
-I was already panicking about motherhood – now […]

 When I was twelve, my middle school girlfriends and I called boys on the phone, hovered by the fence at Pop Warner football practice, and sat around at slumber parties speculating on which boys might ride past on their bikes or try to peek in the windows.